-If the Company completes a sale of the Tlamino Project or corporate merger as described above and receives consideration attributable to the Project in excess of US\$13 per ounce of the Tlamino Project's inferred mineral resource, the Company will pay to Fortuna an asset sale bonus equal to 10.2% of any amount in excess of US\$13 per ounce, less all the Company's costs related to the sale or corporate merger.
+If the Company completed a sale of the Tlamino Project or corporate merger as described above and received consideration attributable to the Project in excess of US\$13 per ounce of the Tlamino Project's inferred mineral resource, the Company would pay to Fortuna an asset sale bonus equal to 10.2% of any amount in excess of US\$13 per ounce, less all the Company's costs related to the sale or corporate merger.

-At the time of signing of the definitive agreement, the Company and Fortuna had one common director.
+At the time of signing of the Fortuna Option agreement, the Company and Fortuna had one common director.
+The companies currently have no common directors.